yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 ~~~~~~
 </div>
 Now if you switch parameters of `showInfos`, the compiler complains!
-A possible mistake you could never do again.
-The only price is to be more verbose.
+So this is a potential mistake you will never make again and the only price is to be more verbose.

-Also remark constructor are functions:
+Also notice that constructors are functions:

 ~~~~~~ {.haskell}
 NameConstr  :: String -> Name